Master of Education - Elementary Education

-The concentration area of Elementary Education is designed to serve those elementary school teachers who wish to remain in the classroom as master teachers.
-Some Elementary Education graduates go on to become mentor teachers.
+The concentration area of Elementary Education is designed to serve those elementary school teachers who wish to remain in the classroom as master teachers or become mentor teachers in the field.
 The 30-hour program consists of 24 hours of core content and six (6) hours of electives from professional areas.

 The applicant must meet the general admissions criteria for the Graduate School.
-In addition, the program in elementary education requires that all individuals majoring in elementary education hold a current Professional Certificate certifying eligibility to teach in the elementary school and middle school.
+In addition, the program in elementary education requires that all individuals majoring in elementary education hold a current Professional Certificate certifying eligibility to teach in the elementary school.

 The requirements of the degree program include the completion of 30 credit hours, a written comprehensive examination, and a written seminar paper.
 The written comprehensive examination may not be taken before the student has completed a minimum of 24 credit hours.
 Before enrolling in the final course, EDUC 863 Seminar in Elementary Education, the student must have been advanced to candidacy and passed the written comprehensive examination.